Epiphqny/SOLO/README.md

 ## Results

-After training 6 epoches on the coco dataset using the resnet-50 backbone, the AP is 0.091 on val2017 dataset:
+After training 16 epochs on the coco dataset using the resnet-50 backbone, the mAP is 0.148 on val2017 dataset:

 ![](AP.jpg)